mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 with `re_path`
 is there may help you later
 on your Django journey,
-even if you don't need it today.
+even if you don't need it now.

 ## Grouping Related URLs